 Tips To Training Your Dog To Eat Slow

 Whatever personalized dog bowls you choose, if you don’t train your dog to eat slowly and not spill the food, it’s not gonna last long.
 So, before purchasing one, make sure to follow these tips!

 Feed your dog with a slow-eating dog bowl.

 This does the job.
 This type of dog bowl are for messy eaters and dogs that eat like there is no tomorrow.
 It has rough edges that forces dog to slow down and chew their food before swallowing.
 Also, it allows you to control the portion size which is essential for keeping your dog’s weight within the normal range.

 Use food puzzles.

-This somewhat strengthens human-canine bond.
-Some dogs prefer eating this way but this might be too time consuming for busy pet owners.
+This somewhat strengthens the human-canine bond.
+Some dogs prefer eating this way but this might be too time-consuming for busy pet owners.
 But, it surely does the job done.
 You can also incorporate training, exercise or interactive play to make it more fun.
-Break down your dog’s food or better yet, use it as reward.
+Break down your dog’s food or better yet, use it as a reward.

 Give them their own space.